 It is noted that the existing building comprises of retail and residential uses.
-Also, as referred to above, the original proposal included a two storey rear extension and a 12 room HMO; the amended proposal has reduced the rear extension to single storey and reduced number of HMO rooms to 9 within.
+Also, as referred to above, the original proposal included a twostorey rear extension and a 12 room HMO; the amended proposal has reduced the rear extension to single storey, removed the single storey side/new retail unit and reduced number of HMO rooms to 9 within.
 Furthermore, a condition is recommended that the rooms will be single occupancy only.
 Parking provision is also proposed to the rear of the site, which the Councils Highways team is satisfied with.
 Given the above, it is considered that the amended proposal would not be out of character with the surrounding area and would not constitute an overdevelopment of the site.